LedgerHQ/ledgerjs/README.md

 ## Initialization on a browser

-The communication API is compatible with every browser supporting FIDO U2F either directly (Chrome, Opera) or through a third party extension (Firefox)
+The communication API is compatible with every browser supporting FIDO U2F either directly (Chrome, Opera) or through a third party extension (Firefox).
+Pages shall be served from an HTTPS connection as a requirement of the U2F API.

 Make sure to include browser/ledger.min.js and browser/u2f-api.js in your web page and initialize with